opman129/Altexsoft/README.md

 Please describe the **Get Booking** method for the Sabre Booking Management API by explaining the
 following:

-• what is this method?
+* What is this method?
-• reasons to use it
+* reasons to use it
-• main steps the method performs (present in the form of a diagram)
+* main steps the method performs (present in the form of a diagram)
-• basic requests and responses (display booking, display booking and validate surname, display selected booking elements)
+* basic requests and responses (display booking, display booking and validate surname, display selected booking elements)
-• examples of request and response parameters
+* examples of request and response parameters
-• possible errors returned by the method, their categories, and descriptions.
+* Possible errors returned by the method, including their categories and descriptions.

 ## What we’ll be looking for in the final document

-• simple, practical language; partially educational, partially informational style of writing;
+* simple, practical language; partially educational, partially informational style of writing;
-• clear structure of the document and accurate content;
+* clear structure of the document and accurate content;
-• proper formatting and layout for easy readability;
+* proper formatting and layout for easy readability;
-• visual content: diagrams, flows, screenshots, samples of code, etc.;
+* visual content: diagrams, flows, screenshots, samples of code, etc.;
-• a set of links referencing sources.
+* a set of links referencing sources.

 The target audience for the document is Software Developers with entry-level experience in the travel technology industry.
 While the final result should be a piece of technical writing, we expect it